 Fill out the initial trademark application form.
 The form is available either in print format or online at the U.S. Patent and Trademark Office website.
 If you choose to submit it online, you will use the Trademark Electronic Application System, or TEAS, which you can access through the U.S. Patent and Trademark Office website.
 The office recommends using TEAS for several reasons, including its verification functions, 24-hour availability and lower filing fees.

 Pay the required filing fee.
-As of 2011, the filing fee for using the online Trademark Electronic Application System is $325; the filing fee for using the paper application is $375.
+As of 2015, the filing fee is $325 for a regular TEAS application, $275 for a TEAS Reduced Fee application, and $225 for a TEAS Plus application.
 If you file online, you may pay by debit card, credit card, or electronic check.
 Otherwise, you must pay by money order or cashier's check made out to the U.S. Patent and Trademark Office.